Ravishka123/Numerical-Issues-in-GPU-Programs/README.md

 GPU programs encounter several numerical issues.
 The following are the summary of the GPU specific numerical issues we found through our study.

--NVIDIA GPUs can run operations in float16 faster than in float32.Variables and a few computations should still be in float32 for numeric reasons so that the model trains to the same quality.
+- NVIDIA GPUs can run operations in float16 faster than in float32.Variables and a few computations should still be in float32 for numeric reasons so that the model trains to the same quality.
 Float16 for matrix multiplications, convolutions etc. [36]
--Mixed precision policy applies that float16 is used for computations and keep variables in float32.
+- Mixed precision policy applies that float16 is used for computations and keep variables in float32.
 The issues such as underflow, overflow, and datatype casting issues can occur.
+[4]
-[4] -Older GPUs offer no math performance benefit for using mixed precision.
+- Older GPUs offer no math performance benefit for using mixed precision.
 Examples of GPUs that will benefit most from mixed precision include RTX GPUs, the V100, and the A100.
 FP32 always uses CUDA cores.
 FP16 may or may not use tensor cores.
+[4]
-[4] -Integer quantization is mainly for CPU since CPU calculates integer better than float number.
+- Integer quantization is mainly for CPU since CPU calculates integer better than float number.
 When you run it on GPU, it converts integer to float internally.
 [37] Issues such as high memory use due to the allocation of large memory, and precision loss can occur due to integer behavior in the GPUs.
--Inconsistent handling of NaNs on Cuda compared to CPU tensors.
+- Inconsistent handling of NaNs on Cuda compared to CPU tensors.
--IEEE half-precision 16-bit float uses 5 bits exponent, and 10 bits fraction, however, bfloat16 uses 8 bits exponent,and 7 bits fraction.
+- IEEE half-precision 16-bit float uses 5 bits exponent, and 10 bits fraction, however, bfloat16 uses 8 bits
+exponent,and 7 bits fraction.
 Precision loss can occur when casting float16 to bfloat16 in mixed precision computations.
--The NVIDIA GPU architecture uses a little-endian representation.
+- The NVIDIA GPU architecture uses a little-endian representation.
 NumPy supports little- and bigendianness.
 CuPy arrays only use little-endian arrays.
 Big-endian arrays lead to wrong results.
--Low double precision performance of the GPUs.
+- Low double precision performance of the GPUs.
--CuPy does not support dtype=object arrays which is supported by NumPy.
+- CuPy does not support dtype=object arrays which is supported by NumPy.
 [22